Wednesday, 11 December 2013

 Action/Crime

-Old Police whistles, Old siren sound.
+Old siren sound.
 Non Diagetic Narrator describing the main characters’ life.

-General overview of the main characters’ life, with narration.
+General overview of the main characters’ life,

 Production Companies.

-About a police man who has excelled in the police force and is advancing through the different stages in the forces.
+force and is advancing through the different stages in the forces.